somesh-bagadiya/CarbonSense-powered-by-IBM-Watsonx/ARCHITECTURE.md

 ## System Overview

 CarbonSense is a sophisticated RAG (Retrieval-Augmented Generation) system designed for carbon footprint analysis.
 It combines multiple AI models, vector databases, and web search capabilities to deliver accurate and context-aware responses to carbon-related queries.
+The system now includes multi-agent workflows, voice input capabilities, and a web dashboard interface.

 ## Core Components